ClarenceHoo/TensorFlow_Notebooks/README.md

-Exercises here are inspired by Udacity's Deep Learning class with TensorFlow - I may branch out to more complex TensorFlow models (GANs)
+TensorFlow examples (mostly inspired from a Deep Learning class) - I may branch out to more complex TensorFlow models (GANs)
 ===========================================================

 Course information can be found at https://www.udacity.com/course/deep-learning--ud730